Nexmo/stitch-workshop-ios-callkit/README.md

     }
 }
 ```
 Voila!
 There is how the CallKit works.
 In your integration, however, you perform these same steps, except differently, since the Nexmo Stitch In-App Messaging SDK handles the calling functionality for us with convenience call methods.
+You go and refactor this setup for your iOS app now.

 #### First Step